AriFordsham/GHCWiki/working-conventions.md

 ## Conventions

+- **Using Git**: Our conventions and some useful tips for using git are here: [WorkingConventions/Git](working-conventions/git).

-- **Using Darcs**: Our conventions and some useful tips for using darcs are here: [WorkingConventions/Darcs](working-conventions/darcs).
+- OLD: **Using Darcs**: Our conventions and some useful tips for using darcs are here: [WorkingConventions/Darcs](working-conventions/darcs).

 - **Using the Bug Tracker**: see [WorkingConventions/BugTracker](working-conventions/bug-tracker)